php-dev-br/laravel-doc-pt-br/eloquent-relationships.md

         }
     }

-#### Retrieving The Relationship
+#### Retrieving Polymorphic Relations

 Once your database table and models are defined, you may access the relationships via your models.
 For example, to access all of the comments for a post, we can use the `comments` dynamic property:

     $post = App\Post::find(1);